Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory/README.md

 ## ✉️ arXiv Submission & Collaboration

-**AK-HDPST v13.0** is complete and ready for formal submission.
+AK-HDPST v14.0 is ready for formal journal submission.

 We welcome:

-- Peer review and feedback across:
+- Cross-disciplinary peer review
-  - Topology, Number theory, Group theory, Algebraic geometry
-  - PDEs, Spectral theory, Type theory, ∞-categories
 - Collaboration on:
-  - Collapse failure detection
-  - Spectral collapse modeling
+  - Spectral and entropy collapse
+  - Collapse failure recovery
-  - Motivic and Langlands refinement
+  - Arithmetic and motivic generalizations

 ---

-## 👤 Contact
+## 👤 Author

-**Author**: A. Kobayashi
+**A. Kobayashi**
 _Co-developed with ChatGPT Research Partner_
 📧 Email: [dollops2501@icloud.com](mailto:dollops2501@icloud.com)
 GitHub: [@Kobayashi2501](https://github.com/Kobayashi2501)

-> “Collapse is not destruction — it is structural resolution.”
+> **“Collapse is not destruction — it is structural resolution.”**